 For example, you may want to create a publication for high-priority data.
-The user can synchronize this data over high-speed wireless networks.
-Because wireless networks can have high usage costs associated with them, you would want to limit these usage fees to those that are business critical.
+The application could then synchronize this data over wireless networks.
+Because wireless networks can have high usage costs associated with them, you may want to limit these usage fees to those that are business critical.
 You can then synchronize less time-sensitive data from a cradle at a later time.

 Initialize synchronization from your UltraLite application and supply the parameters that describe the session Required.
-Programming synchronization has two parts: describing the session, and then initializing the synchronization operation.
+Programming synchronization has two parts: describing the session, and then initiating the synchronization operation.

-Describing the session primarily involves choosing a synchronization communication stream (also known as a network protocol), and the parameters for that stream, setting the version of your synchronization scripts, and assigning the MobiLink user.
-However, there are other parameters you can configure as well: for example, use the upload_only and download_only parameters to change the default bi-directional synchronization to one-way only.
-See Adding synchronization to your UltraLite application.
+Describing the session primarily involves choosing a synchronization communication stream (also known as a network protocol), and the parameters for that stream, setting the version of your synchronization scripts, and identifying the MobiLink user.
+However, there are other parameters you can set: for example, use the upload_only and download_only parameters to change the default bi-directional synchronization to one-way only.

-What data is downloaded as updates to tables in the UltraLite remote.
+What data is downloaded as updates or inserts to tables in the UltraLite remote.

 What processing is required on uploaded changes from a remote database.